Master the art and science of data storytelling—with frameworks and techniques to help you craft compelling stories with data.

 When narrative and visuals are merged together, they can engage or even entertain an audience.
 It’s no surprise we collectively spend billions of dollars each year at the movies to immerse ourselves in different lives, worlds, and adventures.

 When visuals are applied to data, they can enlighten the audience to insightsthat they wouldn’t see without charts or graphs.
 Many interesting patterns and outliersin the data would remain hidden in the rows and columns of data tables without thehelp of data visualizations.

 Brent Dykes has spent more than 15 years in the analytics industry, consulting with some of the world’s most recognized brands, such as Microsoft, Sony, Nike, Amazon, and Comcast.
-Currently, he is the Senior Director of Data Strategy at Domo.
-As an analyst, manager, and technology evangelist at companies such as Omniture, Adobe, and Domo, Brent witnessed first-hand the challenges of communicating data effectively.
+As a former analyst, manager, and technology evangelist at companies such as Omniture, Adobe, and Domo, Brent witnessed first-hand the challenges of communicating data effectively.
 With an educational background in marketing (SFU BBA, BYU MBA), he brings a unique perspective to data storytelling that blends both qualitative and quantitative skills.

 While honing his data storytelling frameworks and techniques over the past several years, Brent has shared his insights at multiple data conferences (Strata, RISE, Crunch, Adtech, Pubcon, Shop.org, Web Summit, and Adobe Summit) and corporate workshops around the world.
 In 2016, he was honored to receive the Most Influential Industry Contributor Award from the Digital Analytics Association (DAA).